riccardocadei/photovoltaic-detection/README.md

 # ML2020 Project 2 Detecting available rooftop area for PV installation with LESO-PB lab

-The repository contains the code for Machine Learning course 2020 (CS-433) project 2 at EPFL.
+The repository contains the code for Machine Learning course 2020 (CS-433) project 2 at EPFL in partnership with LESO-PB lab.
 More information about this project can be found in the folder `documents`.
 * * *
 ### General Information